CSCfi/csc-user-guide/docs/data/sensitive-data/sd_connect.md

 Your public key has been saved in mykey.pub
 ```

 where `--sk mykey.sec` is your private (secret, sk) key and `--pk mykey.pub` is your public key (pk).
 The tool will ask you to enter a password (passphrase) for your private key.
-For security reasons the password is not shown when you type it so the tool will ask you to enter it a second time to make sure you made no typing errors (or, you make the same errors twice…).
+For security reasons, the password is not shown when you type it so the tool will ask you to enter it a second time to make sure you made no typing errors (or, you make the same errors twice…).
 Please, use a strong password!

 !!!
 Note
     If you lose or forget your private key, or the password to it, you will be unable to decrypt the files.
 Do not share your private key or your password.

 !!!
 Note
-    You need to create your keys only once and use them for all your encryption needs but you can of course choose to generate separate keys for encryption as you wish.
+    You need to create your keys only once and use them for all your encryption needs, but you can of course, choose to generate separate keys for encryption as you wish.

 3- Encrypt a file